 Maximum Yield Explains Auto-Buddering

 There are many contributing factors that can turn a smooth, translucent extract into a cloudy, crystalized one.
 Strains that are heavy in terpenes tend to suffer from auto-buddering more frequently than strains that contain a lower terpene count.
 Generally accompanied by the release of some of these excess terpenes and flavonoids, auto-buddering an extract is often engaged in by connoisseurs and some argument exists for enhanced flavor and experience of auto-buddered extracts.

-However, when auto-buddering happens the substance becomes polycrystal and the crystal pattern is broken up into small chunks.
-The light no longer flows smoothly through the crystals and instead, it takes on an opaque appearance.
-The product’s lipids and contaminants have separated from the crystal cannabinoids.
+Auto-buddering occurs when nucleation happens within the finely crystalized cannabinoids that make up the extract.
+The crystals are transparent and aligned and thus allow light to pass through.
+However, when auto-buddering occurs, the extract becomes “polycrystal” and the crystal pattern becomes broken up into small, visible chunks.
+The light no longer flows smoothly through these crystals and instead, it takes on a very opaque, often “sugary” appearance.
+The product’s lipids (waxes) and other minority compounds have begun to separate from the crystal cannabinoids.

 Auto-buddering is also called ‘sugar up’ or ‘sugaring up’.
 Products that undergo auto-buddering before sale are often offered at discount prices by dispensaries as it tends to indicate age or even minor flaws in the extraction process.